-As I stood thinking of her, weighing each ingredient in turn, I remembered the kindness and passion of the baker who had shared it with me and I suddenly realized that beyond the eagerly awaited guest and my baking friends, all of you were in the kitchen with me as well, still present eight and a half months later, still caring, still remembering Noah and still striving not only to show support but also to prevent further acts of random violence like the one which had devastated the Newtown families.
+As I stood thinking of her, weighing each ingredient in turn, I remembered the kindness and passion of the baker who had shared it with me and I suddenly realized that beyond the eagerly awaited guest and my baking friends, all of you were in the kitchen with me as well, still present eight and a half months later, still caring, still remembering our grandson and still striving not only to show support but also to prevent further acts of random violence like the one which had devastated the Newtown families.
 I could never thank you enough.
 This ciabatta is dedicated to you.

 It was inspired by the cool front which has hung over our valley for the past few days: mist rising from the river at dawn, odd leaves turning bright red, apples and pears hanging heavier in the gardens that line the trail, humming birds dancing at the feeders as if already gearing up for the long trip south.

 Cliff Mass, our beloved local meteorologist, says summer isn’t over yet and I believe him.
 Still I have seen the writing on the landscape and distant memories of fall have come drifting back.
 The yellowing fruit against the old stonewall in my grandfather’s orchard, the ripe hazelnuts falling off their husks under the thicket by the chicken coop, we kids filling our pockets before heading out for a day’s adventures, the breath of a faraway and long-ago garden brought back by the smell of damp grass as I bend to pick up the paper from my Northwest driveway every morning.
 Threads of life woven together.
 Past and present.
 Love and loss.
 Being part of a larger whole, of a living tapestry.
 Separate, yet connected.

 A comforting thought to go with the first bread of fall.